laihuiyuan/generic-resources-for-tst/README.md

 3. [BART Model](https://huggingface.co/models) (via [Transformers](https://huggingface.co/transformers/))

-**Note:** Note: we noticed that Hugging Face updated the configuration file, all dropout (e.g. activation_dropout and etc.) in the previous version we used for the experiment were 0.0.
+**Note:** Note: we noticed that Hugging Face updated the configuration file, activation_dropout and attention_dropout in the previous version we used for the experiment were 0.0.
 To reproduce the experiment in the paper, you should change this setting.

 ## Dependencies